 Orbital Fracture Treatment

 The facial bones that surround and protect the eyes are called the orbital sockets.
 When blunt force impacts the eye or nose area, an orbital fracture can occur.
 This is common in contact sports, like boxing, that do not use eye or face protection.
 It can also occur in auto accidents, falls and other sources of facial trauma.
-Our team at LM Medical NYC in Greenwich Village offers orbital fracture treatment and facial reconstruction surgery to restore the function and appearance of the eyes after facial trauma.
+Our team at LM Medical NYC in Greenwich Village and the Upper East Side offers orbital fracture treatment and facial reconstruction surgery to restore the function and appearance of the eyes after facial trauma.

 Orbital fractures can occur at various points in the eye sockets.
 The most common orbital fractures affect the “floor” of the eye socket, or the bottom bones circling from the nose and under the eye.
 These fractures are the most likely to cause eye or vision dysfunction.
 The fractured orbital bone can pinch or restrict the tendons, muscles and tissues that are responsible for eye movement.